mnicolas94/telegram-file-uploader/README.md

 * bot-token: the token of the bot that will send the file.

-* chat-id: the chat id you want to send the file.
+* chat-id: the chat id you want to send the file to.

 * file-path: the file's path you want to send.